datajoint/element-session/docs/src/concepts.md

 # Concepts

-## Session
-Neuroscience experiments typically always come from a particular recording session.
-This can be explicitly defined as the time period in which an acquisition system is used to collect neural signal data from a unqiue subject.
-A single session can include multiple recordings, and can span but will always be assiociated with a single subject.
+Neuroscience experiments typically structure a repeatable protocol around a single recording session.
+A session might be explicitly defined as the time period in which an acquisition system is used to collect neural signal data from a unique subject.
+A session might include multiple recordings across data modalities or over time.
+Sessions are typically limited, however, to a single subject; this assumption has been encoded in the standard relationship between Element Animal and Element Session.

-## Description of modality, user population

-Session information is part of most data modalities.
-This is a minimal schema with a few number of tables describing the experiment session (data and time, experimenter, subject reference, experiment rig, aims, and, notes), the prject in which the sessions may beling to (project description, DOI, keywords, etc.),  data directory for each session.
+This Element is a minimal schema with relatively few tables to describe the experiment session (e.g., data and time, experimenter, subject reference), the project in which the sessions may belong to (e.g., DOI, keywords, etc.), and the data directory for each session.

 ## Precursor Projects

 All DataJoint pipelines have some form of a session schema or tables.
-The session table is typically in the upstream part of the pipeline, referencing the subject and serves as a common node for other modalities to connect to and expand downstream (e.g. ephys, imaging, video tracking, behavioral events, optogenetic perturbation, etc.).
+The session table is typically in the upstream part of the pipeline, referencing the subject and serving as a common node to which all other modalities connect and expand downstream (e.g. ephys, imaging, video tracking, behavioral events, etc.).

 ## Element Architecture

 Each node in the following diagram represents the analysis code in the workflow for Element Session and corresponding table in the database.
-Within the workflow, Element Session directly connects to upstream Element Subject, and indirectly connects to upstream schemas Project and User.
+Within the workflow, Element Session directly connects to upstream Element Animal, and indirectly connects to upstream schemas Project and User.

 ![element-session diagram](https://raw.githubusercontent.com/datajoint/element-session/main/images/session_diagram.svg)

+This Element offer two schema, which differ in how sessions are uniquely identified.
+Researchers who wish to keep track of sessions based on when they occurred should use `session_with_datetime`.
+Researchers wo would prefer unique integer IDs can use `session_with_id`.

 ### `subject` schema